background-image

 • Professional Engineer (PE) license

-• Experience in structural design and analysis
+• Experience with forensic investigations and structural analysis

-• Knowledge of building codes and standards
+• Strong understanding of building codes and standards

 Skills to Highlight